Richard A. Cash: Contributions to ethics

-Cash has lectured internationally and authored or co-authored a number of published papers on research ethics and teaches a Harvard course and had long directed (until 2009) a summer intensive workshop on those issues.
+Cash lectured internationally and authored or co-authored a number of published papers on research ethics.
+He also taught a Harvard course and had long directed (until 2009) a summer intensive workshop on those issues.
 He won continued NIH funding for a series of courses on research ethics in medical and health research done in resource-poor nations that touch on over a dozen issues listed on the public course's website.
 The use of case method teaching has been a critical element of all his courses.
 Many of the currently-used ethics case studies, the course outlines, many readings, and other course materials are available on that site.
 After the breakup of the Soviet Union, Cash served (beginning in 2003) with the Russian Academy of Sciences project on development of bioethics capacity in the Commonwealth of Independent States.